Anni Keisala

-Anni Keisala (born 5 April 1997) is a Finnish ice hockey goaltender and member of the Finnish national team.
-She is playing the 2024–25 season in the Auroraliiga with HPK Hämeenlinna.
+Anni Keisala (born 5 April 1997) is a Finnish ice hockey goaltender for HPK Hämeenlinna of the Auroraliiga and a member of the Finnish national team.

 Playing career

 Keisala made her senior club debut at age 13 as the third goaltender and an occasional forward on the women's representative team of Lohjan Kisa-Veikot (LoKV) in the 2010–11 season of the Naisten SM-sarja (NSMs; renamed Naisten Liiga (NSML) in 2017).
 In the following season, the role of starting netminder fell on fourteen-year-old Keisala after the starter and backup goalies from the previous season left LoKV for other NSMs teams.
 The teen struggled in net behind the worst team in the league, as LoKV lost all 16 games in the preliminaries – managing to record just seven goals in the series – and were relegated to the Naisten I-divisioona after finishing the 15-game promotion/relegation series in last place.

 LoKV's fortunes did not improve in the 2012–13 Naisten I-divisioona season.
 They were further relegated to the third tier Naisten Suomi-sarja at the conclusion of the promotion and relegation series.
 Keisala continued playing as both a forward and goaltender during the season.
 Though player statistics for the season are largely incomplete, she served in goal for a minimum of four games of the preliminaries and one game of the promotion and relegation series.
 She tallied at least 1 goal in the promotion and relegation series while playing as a forward.

 Ahead of the 2013–14 season, Keisala relocated 350 km north of her hometown of Lohja to begin attending the Kuortaneen urheilulukio ('Kuortane Sports Academy').
 The move was pivotal in her goaltending career, as she returned to playing in the Naisten SM-sarja with Team Oriflame Kuortane, the junior development team of the Finnish Ice Hockey Association, the roster of which featured several future national team talents.
 She began her rookie season with Team Kuortane as third goaltender behind the 1A/1B duo of Eveliina Suonpää and Tiina Ranne and recorded a below-average .891 save percentage across eight games in the preliminaries.
 Despite the rocky start, Keisala came into her own during the promotion/relegation series, playing in five of ten games and leading all goaltenders in the series with a stellar .936 save percentage.

 She was the recipient of the Tuula Puputti Award as the Goaltender of the Year in the 2014–15 and 2015–16 Naisten SM-sarja seasons while playing with Team Kuortane, and in the 2020–21 Naisten Liiga season, while playing with the Ilves Tampere; she was named to the league's All-Star team in the same three seasons.
 In 2017, she won the Aurora Borealis Cup with Oulun Kärpät.